sticky/unreal-vr-template/README.md

 ### Gradle

-Gradle is the command line tool used under the hood to package the actual Android APK file for your VR application.
-Unreal Engine 5 automatically installs gradle locally to the project during the build process.
+Gradle is a build tool used under the hood to package the actual Android APK file for your VR application.
+Unreal Engine `5.0` automatically installs Gradle locally to the project during the build process.

 This means you don't need to install this separately, but we wanted to make a note of it since it is a critical part of the build process and may be the source of errors.
+We have not tested what happens if there is an existing version of Gradle already on the system.

 #### Tips

-You can find build information and perform useful functions by locating the install path and running `gradlew` tasks.
-Note the `w` at the end of the command name!
-Also know that this directory and install will not exist until you attempt your first build.
+You can find build information and perform useful functions by locating the install path and running `gradlew` tasks (note the `w` at the end of the command name).
+Also know that this directory and install will not exist until you attempt to create your first packaged app.

 ```bash
 $ cd $YOUR_PROJECT_DIRECTORY/Intermediate/Android/arm64/gradle